 Luciana Larkin is the lead partner of Tregloans, an established and respected Chartered Accountancy practice.
 As a sharp and strategic thinker, she applies her expertise in financial, complex tax & business transactions to deliver effective outcomes.
 Luciana brings this professional expertise and strong focus on accountability & governance to the THRF Board together with experience as a trusted advisor to numerous other Corporate Boards and not-for-profit bodies.

 Dr Stephen Rodda is Chief Executive of UniSA Ventures Pty Ltd, the technology commercialisation and investment management arm of the University of South Australia.
 He was educated at the University of Adelaide gaining a first class honours degree, a PhD in Biochemistry and was awarded the University Medal.
 Subsequently he was awarded the prestigious CJ Martin and Arthritis Foundation fellowships for post-doctoral training at Harvard University.
 Dr Rodda has a combined 16 years of experience in the areas of scientific research, research management, technology commercialisation, investment management and corporate governance.
-Dr Rodda holds an MBA, is a Graduate of the Australian Institute of Company Directors and has undertaken the Advanced Management Program (AMP) at the Harvard Business School.
+Dr Rodda holds an MBA, is a Fellow of the Australian Institute of Company Directors and has undertaken the Advanced Management Program (AMP) at the Harvard Business School.

 John Woodward has more than 25 years’ experience in technology related change programs, projects and consulting services across industries including the health, water, energy, and entertainment sectors.
 John is Non-Executive Director at Statewide Super, an Elected Member (Councillor) with West Torrens City Council, and lectures at the University of Adelaide (Masters of Project Management).
 John holds an MBA specialising in technology management, is a graduate of the Australian Institute of Company Directors and a certified Project Management Professional through the Project Management Institute.
 John joined the Board of The Hospital Research Foundation in 2013.